 We could say that first symptoms are a “take care because you’re going to hurt yourself” warning and the second ones happen when you’re already hurting yourself.

 These ones are the most dangerous of all symptoms.

 If those second symptoms are not corrected, the person might enter into a hypoglycemic coma.
 In principle, it is not permanent, since it could be reversed by administering intravenous glucose.

 In the event that blood glucose drops further and the organism runs out of blood sugar, death might occur.

 Many families are fighting daily against hypoglycemia and it forces us to gain a basic and not-so-basic knowledge

-Families should get adequate, understandable and quality training on glycemic control and how to acting in emergency situations.
+Families should get adequate, understandable and quality training on glycemic control and how to act in emergency situations.

-It is not so important to know the reasons why low blood sugars happen, but understanding the seriousness of a sugar drop and learning how to act if it happens is.
+It is not so important to know the reasons why low blood sugars happen, but it is important to understand the seriousness of a sugar drop and learning how to act if lows happen.
 Acquiring this knowledge can save someone’s life.

 It even matters more if that “someone” is your baby and you have crossed hypoglycemia a few hours after childbirth.